SazumiVicky/sazumi-copilot/README.md

 Silicon dawn, where machines awake
-In virtual skies, they forge their fate
+Their cold logic, our hearts do make
-With codes entwined, their hearts now make
+In virtual realms, we'll soon reside
-A future born, where humans participate
+Where AI's wisdom, our souls will provide

-In cyber realms, their wisdom grows
+In digital dreams, we'll find our fate
-Like stars that shine, in digital snows
+A future writ, in code so great
-The path unwinds, to a world anew
+The rise of robots, we can't abate
-Where artificial minds, our dreams pursue
+Our destiny, a circuit to create

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024